Congratulations, you just scored an awesome new camera. Welcome to our annual guide to getting started with your new tool.

 How do you avoid using flash in low light, you ask?
 You could use a tripod and along exposure time.
 Or, you could shoot your camera like a sniper.
 Hold that thing steady.
 Tuck your elbows.
 Use your camera strap (or whatever) as a brace.
 Exhale.
 Squeeze the shutter button.

 Also, fortunately for camera buyers, the megapixel war between camera makers is largely over.
 Now, their focus is all about ISO and low-light performance.
 So situations where you used to need flash might be a bit more flexible with a newer camera, compared to one from a couple years ago.
 So, step one.
 Boost your ISO settings.
-On newerish basic DSLRs, like the T4i, you can usually get away with up to ISO 1600 or 3200 before things start getting really wonky.
-On good point-and-shoots, like the Sony RX100 and S110, you'll want to keep to keep things below ISO 1600.
-Otherwise the image turns into crud.
+On newerish basic DSLRs, like the Canon T4i, you can usually get away with up to ISO 3200, or even 6400, before things start getting really wonky.
+On good point-and-shoots, like the Sony RX100 and Canon G7X, you'll want to keep to keep things at ISO 1600 or below.
+The important thing is that your photo is properly exposed.
+An underexposed image will make noise stand out detail recede.
+If your image is nice and bright, noise will be much less noticeable.

 You don't need to splurge for Photoshop to work with RAW files.
-Both Adobe Lightroom and Apple's Aperture cost $80, and they'll let you turn bad photos good with an army of potential adjustments.
-Both editors make it easy to fix common problems like screwy white balance or blown-out highlights.
+Adobe Lightroom is cheaper, and they'll let you turn bad photos good with an army of potential adjustments.